mark-wiltshire/DevOps/README.md

 ### Creating CI Pipeline for a Python Project

-Completed first pass of Part 2 of project.
+Completed Part 2 of project with all Extras
-TODO - clean_environment.py not Running

-Now have build Jenkinsfiles - which will checkout, runs apps and tests build in Part 1 clean_environment.py - will stop web_app.py and rest_app.py servers in testing /templates/404.html - 404 page
+Now have 2 build files
+1. Jenkinsfile.Jenkinsfile - which will checkout, runs apps and tests build in Part 1
+2. Jenkinsfile_wp.Jenkinsfile - which will checkout, ask for parameter and test based on parameter

+Additional files this project: clean_environment.py - will stop web_app.py and rest_app.py servers in testing /templates/404.html - 404 error page

 Extras
 1. Send email on failure - DONE
-2. Parameterized Build - TODO
+2. Parameterized Build - DONE
 3. sys.argvs - DONE
 4. Route Error Handling - DONE

 ## Part 1